Guide: The Sangre de Cristo Range Traverse

 Mount Zwischen’s charm is its semi-aridness, full of scrub brush and cacti.
 Its boulders and rocks seem particularly abrasive, and the soil is sandy.
 Large amounts of downed trees will have to be navigated.

-Start up north generally going towards the communication site.
-You can also use the road to the site if you would like.
-You may also be able to find a social trail.
-Social and game trails will blip in and out of existence on this mountain and are generally found on or near the apex of the ridge.
+Start up generally north towards the communication site.
+Use the road to the site if you would like, and you may also be able to find a social trail.
+Similar social and game trails will blip in and out of existence on this mountain and are generally found on or near the apex of the ridge.

 Elevation will stall out at around 11,000’ for about a mile before you hit one of the largest patches of blowdown you’ll find on the route — it can only be experienced to be believed.
-Generally, avoid much of the blowdown by skirting east of the ridgeline.
+Generally, avoid much of blowdown by skirting east of the ridgeline.
 You’ll lose some hard-earned elevation, but going directly through the blowdown may prove impossible.
+See the map for labeled areas of blowdown.

 Once through, make sure you haven’t lost any gear (or your mind), and any cuts and scratches you’ve earned are simply superficial, then soldier on.
 The summit isn’t actually that far away!
-The unimpressive summit is worth visiting, if only to allow you to survey the route ahead.
+This unimpressive summit is worth visiting, if only to allow you to survey the route ahead and see your progress from behind.
 There are over 6 miles of Mount Zwischen left.
 Continue down the ridge.

 At the low point, the forest will open up a bit, and another social trail should be easily found.
 This social trail will lead you right to the Medano Ditch, which skirts the ridgeline itself to the west.
 Staying right on top of the ridgeline will lead you to more blowdown mixed in with quickly shooting up aspens: a nightmare combination.
 Walking the ditch will help save your sanity, even if it may be a little wet.